 Wake up early and carpe diem – after all, you’re in Italy!
 Have breakfast Italian-style at one of the historic bars in Piazza della Signoria, such as Rivoire.
 After a cappuccino and pastry, head to the Uffizi Gallery, where you can find the famous Botticelli painting The Birth of Venus and countless other works of Renaissance art.
 The Ufizzi will surely fill your morning, so take your time and enjoy.
 Alternatively, you can climb the tower at Palazzo Vecchio for a magnificent view of the city, or visit the historical museum inside to learn about Florentine history and the Medici family.
 In front of the Palazzo Vecchio is a replica of the famous David (among other awe-inspiring statues), but the original’s home is in Galleria dell’Accademia, which is also worth a visit.
 After that, do a spot of shopping for famous Italian designers.

 Once over Ponte Vecchio, it’s time to start thinking of lunch.
-There are some great places in Piazza Santo Spirito – such as the tiny Piazza della Passera – as well as lots of options in the square across from the impressive Palazzo Pitti.
+There are some great places in Piazza Santo Spirito – such as the tiny Piazza Della Passera – as well as lots of options in the square across from the impressive Palazzo Pitti.
 Wherever you choose to go, don’t miss the Santo Spirito Basilica, which is free to enter if it’s open.
 After exploring, you must have gelato at Gelateria Santa Trinita, one of the best in the city.
 Sit on the bridge to enjoy the view of Ponte Vecchio, then take a stroll or do some window shopping on the same side of the river until you work up an appetite for dinner.

 Depending on how hungry you are, there are two options, both equally great.
-If you’re looking for a full dinner, head to the neighborhood of San Niccolò for an authentic restaurant.
-If you’re simply peckish, head to Golden View Open Bar for an aperitivo – or apericena as the Florentines call it – where you can pay a little more for a cocktail, but enjoy a substantial appetizer buffet included in the price of you drink.
-This spot also boasts one of the best bartenders in the city, a great view of Ponte Vecchio on the river, and good quality food.
-Depending on the time of year you visit, after dinner you can head to the nearest bridge and enjoy the Tuscan sunset.
+If you’re looking for a full dinner, head to the neighbourhood of San Niccolò for an authentic restaurant.
+If you’re simply peckish, head to Golden View Open Bar for an aperitivo – or apericena as the Florentines call it – where you can pay a little more for a cocktail, but enjoy a substantial buffet included in the price of your drink.
+This spot also boasts a great view of Ponte Vecchio.
+Depending on the time of year you visit, after dinner, you can head to the nearest bridge and enjoy the Tuscan sunset.